surajs21/surajs21.github.io/_posts/2015-07-17-javascript-objects.markdown

 };

 function Foo(){
-	SomeConstructorFn.call(this); // add all the initializations done in SomeConstructorFn; namely someProperty }
+	// add all the initializations done in SomeConstructorFn; namely someProperty SomeConstructorFn.call(this);
+}

-util.inherits(Foo, SomeConstructorFn); // copies all the behaviours-/ethods/functions from SomeConstructorFn constructos's prototype; namely someFunction
+ // copies all the behaviours-/ethods/functions from SomeConstructorFn
+ // constructos's prototype; namely someFunction util.inherits(Foo, SomeConstructorFn);

 o = new Foo();
 o.constructor // Foo